anti-software/anticorp-wiki/content/docs/Learning Resources/privacy.md

 - **FilterLists**:
     - [[FilterLists]](https://filterlists.com)
     - [[StevenBlack/hosts]](https://github.com/StevenBlack/hosts)
-- Privacy policies of websites
+- Privacy policies of website
   - **Terms of Service; Didn't Read**: "Terms of Service; Didn't Read" (short: ToS;DR) is a project started in June 2012 to help fix the “biggest lie on the web”: almost no one really reads the terms of service we agree to all the time: [[Link]](https://tosdr.org/)
   - **PrivacySpy**: PrivacySpy is an open project to grade and monitor privacy policies for convenience and accountability [[Link]](https://privacyspy.org/)
   - **Blacklight**: A Real-Time Website Privacy Inspector [[Link]](https://themarkup.org/blacklight)